michael-jones253/Hello-Hadoop-netbeans-OS-X/README.md

 2. Uploading of files to the HDFS by implementing a Web REST API client.
 3. Async file upload (at time of writing only Jersey back end implemented).
 4. Parallel/concurrent file upload of multiple files potentially to multiple data nodes.

+All my unit tests demonstrating the above are running successfully on a pseudo-distributed Hadoop setup.

 The following development principles: